allenporter/home-assistant-datasets/script/eval/README.md

 Later we can either automate these steps, or reverse the order: First setup the conversation agent, then setup the synthetic devices for different scenarios.

-Make sure to remove the default prompt, if any, that is configured for the model if using a normal conversation agent.
+Make sure to update the default prompt and that is configured for the model if using a normal conversation agent.

-### Run an LLM Summary service call

-Get the conversation agent ID and run eval:
+Get the conversation agent ID:
 ```
 $ cat "${OUTPUT_DIR}/config/.storage/core.config_entries"  | jq '.data.entries[] | [.entry_id, .title]'
 [